threedworld-mit/tdw/Documentation/lessons/clatter/troubleshooting.md

 This is a known problem that we will fix.

-## Impact sounds are distorted

-Try setting `dsp_buffer_size` in the constructor to 1024 instead of the default 256.

 ## There are extra impact sounds

 Usually, this is because roll sounds are being interpreted as impacts.
 Try setting `roll_substitute` in the `Clatter` constructor to `"scrape"` or `"none"`.